SwisscoastAG/HLiquity/README.md

 Any HCHF holder may deposit HCHF to the Stability Pool.
 It is designed to absorb debt from liquidations, and reward depositors with the liquidated collateral, shared between depositors in proportion to their deposit size.

 Since liquidations are expected to occur at an ICR of just below 110%, and even in most extreme cases, still above 100%, a depositor can expect to receive a net gain from most liquidations.
-When that holds, the dollar value of the HBAR gain from a liquidation exceeds the dollar value of the HCHF loss (assuming the price of HCHF is $1).
+When that holds, the Swiss Franc value of the HBAR gain from a liquidation exceeds the Swiss Franc value of the HCHF loss (assuming the price of HCHF is $1).

-We define the **collateral surplus** in a liquidation as `$(HBAR) - debt`, where `$(...)` represents the dollar value.
+We define the **collateral surplus** in a liquidation as `$(HBAR) - debt`, where `$(...)` represents the Swiss Franc value.

-At an HCHF price of $1, Troves with `ICR > 100%` have a positive collateral surplus.
+At an HCHF price of 1 Swiss Franc, Troves with `ICR > 100%` have a positive collateral surplus.

 After one or more liquidations, a deposit will have absorbed HCHF losses, and received HBAR gains.
 The remaining reduced deposit is the **compounded deposit**.

 Stability Providers expect a positive ROI on their initial deposit.
 That is:

-`$(HBAR Gain + compounded deposit) > $(initial deposit)`
+`$(HBAR Gain + compounded deposit) > Swiss Franc(initial deposit)`

 ### Mixed liquidations: offset and redistribution